When should you call 9-1-1?

 The 911 Operations Center is committed to providing training that enables employees to efficiently and accurately perform their duties.
-The 911 OC also encourages employees to attend additional training to maintain or improve the level of service provided to the City, citizens and fellow employees.
+The 911 OC also encourages employees to attend additional training to maintain or improve the level of service provided to the City, citizens, and fellow employees.
 If an employee has experience with another agency, their training will be consistent with that of a new recruit.
-An exception to this may be to allow accelerated training to those personnel who have experience with our Computer Aided Dispatch (CAD) and/or radio system and those who were previously employed with this agency.
+An exception to this may be to allow accelerated training to that person who has experience with our Computer Aided Dispatch (CAD) and/or radio system and those who were previously employed with this agency.

 Training for 911 Call Takers and/or Dispatchers

 Dispatchers are required to make quick decisions; coordinate multiple tasks at one time; have reasoning skills and the ability to maintain control of a situation.
 It is the nature of the job that, at any time, an emergency will require a dispatcher’s full and immediate attention and response.
 Individuals with the ability to remain calm, professional and even-tempered during emergency situations are the candidates necessary for this challenging, yet rewarding, career.